hartwig-at/ext-mailchimp_subscribe/doc/README.md

-# EXT:mailchimp_subscribe
-Author: Oliver Salzburg (oliver.salzburg@gmail.com) - Hartwig Communication & Events
+# EXT:mailchimp_subscribeAuthor: Oliver Salzburg (oliver.salzburg@gmail.com) - Hartwig Communication & Events

 ## Introduction
 `EXT:mailchimp_subscribe` provides a simple FE plugin that displays a form that allows a user to subscribe himself to a predefined MailChimp list.